Acting Provost / Under Secretary for Museums and Research

 Kurin served on the U.S. Commission for UNESCO and continues to advise that organization and the U.S. Department of State.
-He helped UNESCO draft an international treaty on safeguarding the world’s living cultural heritage now ratified by more than 130 nations.
-He has been honored by the International Council of Museums and Harvard University’s Peabody Museum and the American Anthropological Association among others.
-He has been awarded the Smithsonian Secretary’s Gold Medal for Exceptional Service and, in 1999, he received the Botkin Prize for lifetime achievement in public folklore by the American Folklore Society and the Robert Mills Prize for inspired scholarship by the Smithsonian American Art Museum Commission.
+He helped UNESCO draft an international treaty on safeguarding the world’s living cultural heritage now ratified by more than 160 nations.
+He has been honored by the International Council of Museums, Harvard University’s Peabody Museum and the American Anthropological Association among others.
+He has been awarded the Smithsonian Secretary’s Gold Medal for Exceptional Service, the Botkin Prize for lifetime achievement in public folklore by the American Folklore Society and the Robert Mills Prize for inspired scholarship by the Smithsonian American Art Museum Commission.
 In 2015 he was elected as a fellow of the American Academy of Arts and Sciences.

-A former Fulbright fellow, Kurin earned his doctorate in cultural anthropology from the University of Chicago and taught at The Johns Hopkins University Nitze School of Advanced International Studies.
+A former Fulbright fellow, Kurin earned his doctorate in cultural anthropology from the University of Chicago and taught at The Johns Hopkins University’s Nitze School of Advanced International Studies.
 He is the author of Hope Diamond: The Legendary History of a Cursed Gem; Reflections of a Cultural Broker: A View from the Smithsonian; Madcap May: Mistress of Myth, Men, and Hope; Smithsonian Folklife Festival: Culture Of, By, and For the People and scores of scholarly articles.
-His latest book, The Smithsonian’s History of America in 101 Objects, a major work to be published by Penguin Press in 2013.
+His latest book, The Smithsonian’s History of America in 101 Objects, was published by Penguin Press in 2013.
 It appeared on many best-seller lists and has been the subject of numerous lectures and radio and media features.
 The book forms the basis of a series of lectures for The Great Courses titled “Experiencing America: A Smithsonian Tour through American History,” which won a Telly Award, and a SmithsonianX massive open online course with EdX called “Objects That Define America.”